x0d167/bootstrap/README.md

 # Bootstrap scripts for setting up my new system

-\*Currently Fedora focused.
+Currently Fedora focused.
 Will merge or add Arch and Ubuntu-based later.
+Tree represents future state.
+Might not have all scripts yet.

 bootstrap/
 ├── bootstrap.sh # 🧠 Master script to orchestrate everything